 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-1. Subject to Regulation 10 concerning preference and priority among applicants, the Commission shall examine applications in the order in which they are received by the Secretary-General and shall assess applications in accordance with this Regulation and against the criteria contained in Regulation 13, in order to make a report and recommendations to the Council whether the Plan of Work under application should be approved, or disapproved, pursuant to Regulation 15.
+1. Subject to Regulation 10 concerning preference and priority among applicants, the Commission shall examine applications in the order in which they are received by the Secretary-General and shall assess applications in accordance with this Regulation and against the criteria contained in Regulation 13, in order to make a report and submit appropriate recommendations to the Council whether the Plan of Work under application should be approved, or disapproved, pursuant to Regulation 15.

-1. bis Subject to paragraph 1 ter. and to Regulation 11(4), The Commission shall commence the consideration of an application at its next meeting after receipt of the application [within 30 Days of its receipt of the application] [provided that the notifications and information pursuant to Regulation 11(1)-(2 ter) have been circulated at least [30] [90] Days prior to the commencement of that meeting of the Commission.]

-[1. ter The Commission may defer consideration of an application to a subsequent meeting if the complexity of the application so requires.]
+1. bis Subject to Regulation 11(4), the Commission shall commence the consideration of an application at its next meeting after its receipt of the application provided that the notifications and information pursuant to Regulation 11(1)-(2 ter) have been circulated at least 90 Days prior to the commencement of that meeting of the Commission.
+[The Commission may extend consideration of the application to its next meeting if necessary.]

-2. The Commission shall consider applications expeditiously and shall endeavour to submit its reports and recommendations to the Council no later than [120]/Days from whichever date occurs later out of:
+[2.
+Alt.
+[The Commission] shall endeavour to submit its reports and recommendations to the Council no later than 270 Days from whichever date occurs later out of:

-(a) The close of the comment period, in accordance with Regulation 11(1)(a);

-(b) The date of submission of a revised plan, in accordance with Regulation 11(2 bis); or
+(a) The date of the completion of the review of the application, Environmental Plans and all other accompanying documents under Regulation 11[];

-(c) The date the Commission receives additional information or amendments to the Plan of Work requested by the Commission under Regulation 14.
+(b) The date of submission of the amendments to the proposed Plan of Work under Regulation 14.];

+[2. bis.
+Alt.
+The Commission may delay its reports and recommendations under Regulation 12(2) by a further 90 Days, if additional information or consultations with experts are necessary.]

+2. ter.
+The Council may, at the request of the Commission, further extend the timeline referred to in Regulation 2. bis. alt.

 …

+4. (b) [Any concern raised by a [relevant] adjacent coastal State [likely to be affected] with respect to the application];

-(b) bis Any advice or reports sought by the Commission from competent independent experts in respect of the application;
+(b) bis Any advice or reports in respect of the Environmental Plans sought by the Commission from recognized experts in the field of the protection of the marine environment listed by the Counci;

+(b) Any further relevant information about the applicant or in respect of the application sought by the Commission or the Secretary-General or supplied by the Sponsoring State(s), Members of the Authority, international organizations, adjacent coastal States, and other States or stakeholders prior to, and during the period of, the Commission’s evaluation.

+(b) bis.
+Reports from the Finance Committee upon matters within its competence, including:

+[(i) assessment of the economic benefits to be derived from the activities proposed in the application;

+(ii) advice as to securing optimum revenue for the Authority;

+(iii) the administrative budget required to manage a contract if awarded, and the proposed annual reporting fee to be levied pursuant to regulation 84;]

+(iv) any recommendation regarding the amount or format of the environmental performance guarantee; and

+(v) advice as to whether the applicant would be subsidized so as to be given an artificial competitive advantage with respect to land-based miners.

 Please indicate the rationale for the proposal.
 [150-word limit]